Iankumu/Payments/README.md

 ## Payments API

-This is an API implementation of the various Payment Gateways including `Mpesa STK Push`, `Paypal` and `Braintree`.
+This is an API implementation of the various Payment Gateways including `Mpesa`, `Paypal` and `Braintree`.

 ## Setup
 To run this project locally clone the repository and in the project directory,run the following commands: